-A copy of the LPT clearance (general) for the first sale in the valuation period is sufficient to confirm the declared valuation for all subsequent sales within the valuation period.
-In addition, confirmation that all LPT and Household Charge liabilities have been paid in full must be provided to the buyer.
+- A copy of the LPT clearance (general) documents for the first sale in the valuation period should be given to the buyer.
+These documents are sufficient to confirm the declared valuation for all subsequent sales within the valuation period

-The sale or transfer may not be the first in the valuation period (1 May 2013 to 31 October 2019).
-If the current seller does not hold LPT clearance for the previous sale(s), the buyer must be provided with confirmation that:
+If the current seller does not hold a copy of the LPT clearance for the previous sale(s), the buyer must be provided with confirmation that:

 - all LPT returns have been filed

 - the valuation declared as at 1 May 2013 appears reasonable.

 Where general clearance conditions were not met for the first sale in the period, specific clearance should have been requested from Revenue.

 If the current seller:

 - does not have a copy of specific clearance approval for the first sale

 - the property does not now qualify for general clearance